PRO-DEATH IDEAS THAT NEVER DIE

 Hope’s political zinger was written long before Democrats became the party of legal abortion, but “zombie” is still a good word to describe the many arguments used by pro-choice activists to defend the destruction of life in the womb.
 These arguments have already been dispatched and buried, but somehow they keep getting back up and shambling around.

-I recently received a critical letter from a BreakPoint listener who resurrected some of these zombie arguments for abortion.
+I once received a critical letter from a BreakPoint listener who resurrected some of these zombie arguments for abortion.
 The letter claimed that abortion must remain “safe, legal, and rare,” because there is simply no alternative.

 Let me respond: abortion is never “safe.”
 If it’s successful, someone dies: namely, the child in the womb.
 And, it frequently leaves the mother with medical and psychological consequences.
 One study in the British Journal of Obstetrics and Gynecology found that between 40 and 60 percent of women reported having negative reactions to their abortions, including guilt, nervous disorders, sleep disturbances, and regrets.